FryoPie/Neuro-pal/README.md

 ### Option 2: Using Enhanced Fallback Responses

-If you prefer not to use the OpenAI API or want to test without it:
+If you prefer not to use the Cohere API or want to test without it:

 1. **Set Environment to Development**:
    ```